Lobuche Peak Climbing with Everest Base Camp Trek

 Lobuche Peak Climbing is a pretty long trek that goes right into the high mountain country, so it is physically quite strenuous and involves approximately 5-8 hours of trekking along the way.
 There is no prerequisite; you should be accustomed to regular exercise and enjoy walking in high-altitude conditions.

 It's not necessary to spend a lot of money on extra equipment and clothing before your trip.
-The majority of these gears can be bought at reasonable rates in Kathmandu.
-Normal climbing equipment such as ropes, harnesses, helmets, and ice axes will be provided.
-For details on trekking and climbing equipment, you can click here.
+The majority of these gears can be bought or rented at reasonable rates in Kathmandu.
+Some of the essential equipment for climbing Lobuche Peak is:

 Telephone, Internet, and electricity